computerscienceiscool/llm-tools/docs/container-pooling.md

 6. **Recycling:** After 100 uses, containers are destroyed and replaced with fresh ones
 7. **Cleanup:** On shutdown, all pooled containers are destroyed

-**Key Point:** The repository filesystem is mounted fresh for each operation, so there's no security risk from container reuse.

 ## Configuration